nickbreen/foobar-sam/README.md

 3. **WIP** Edit src/sam.yaml to change environment variables and parameters to suit your deployment.
 E.g. specify database host/user/pass/name

-4. Test with `make int` to 'integration' test the function, test with `make acc` to 'acceptance' test via API.
+4. Test with `make test` to 'integration' test the function and API with a simple script that echos the request body as the response body.

+5. Test with `make int` to 'acceptance' test via AP with the same echo script.

+5. Test with `make acc` to 'acceptance' test via API with WordPress.

 5. Deploy with `make deploy` and then test with `make til` to 'test in live' via the real API gateway.